Prices from £35.00

 -

-You should not take tibolone if you have any of the following:
+You should not take tibolone if you have:

 - unexplained vaginal bleeding